-This basic customs duty, so long as it is below the bound tariff rate for individual items, is consistent with GATT Article II.
-On the other hand, GST, GST compensation cess, and the social welfare surcharge are considered to come under the category of "ordinary customs duty" or "other duties or charges" as provided for in GATT Article II, paragraph 1(b).
+This basic customs duty, so long as it is below the bound tariff rate for individual items, is consistent with Article II of GATT.
+On the other hand, GST, GST compensation cess, and the social welfare surcharge are considered to come under the category of "ordinary customs duty" or "other duties or charges" as provided for in Article II:1(b) of GATT.
 If these tariffs come under the former, then they exceed the concession commitment at least for products for which a commitment to remove tariffs was made under ITA (Information Technology Agreement).
 If these tariffs come under the latter, they are in violation of the same concession commitment because they are not actually stated in India's concession schedule (as they are required to be).
-For this reason, GST, GST compensation cess, and the social welfare surcharge are likely to be in violation of GATT Article II regardless of the category they fall under.
+For this reason, GST, GST compensation cess, and the social welfare surcharge are likely to be in violation of Article II of GATT regardless of the category they fall under.

 In addition, the government continues to impose the former countervailing duties, additional customs duties, the special additional customs duties, value added tax and the central sale tax upon crude oil, high-speed diesel oil, gasoline, natural gas, and aviation turbine fuel at present.
 However, GST will be imposed on these products from the date of the public notice by the government.
-If GST were to be imposed, regarding these items, in addition to the violation of GATT Article II for the social welfare surcharge, GST and GST compensation cess may be in violation of GATT Article II, and Article III, in terms of double taxation.
+If GST were to be imposed, regarding these items, in addition to the violation of Article II of GATT for the social welfare surcharge, GST and GST compensation cess may be in violation of Articles II, and III of GATT, in terms of double taxation.